hamidgasmi/training.computerscience.cloud.aws/README.md

 		- They may have the local language (English, Spanish, Chinese) of our European (US) customers
 		- They may display all prices in Euros ($)
 		- We could set US record set as a default, canadien customers will be then redirected to the US EC2 fleet
-- Multivalue Answer Routing:
-	- It is almost as "Simple Routing": Route 53 responds to DNS queries with up to 8 healthy records and gives different answers to different DNS resolvers
-	- With the differences below:
-		- We can have multiple records with 1 IP address
-		- It lets us check the health of each resource: so Route53 returns only values for healthy resources

 - Geoproximity Routing (Traffic Flow Only):
 	- To use Geoproximity routing, it is required to use Route 53 traffic flow